ChenKen9869/DCA-IOT-system/README.md

    You can change the data in this message form.
 But when you do this, **change the device's information and rule description at the same time.**

-10. Waite a moment, you should find message in your WebSocket client and command in MQTT topic "command".
+10. You should find message in your WebSocket client and command in MQTT topic "command".

 11. When finish testing, remember to end the rule: **[[GET]/rule/end](#http://localhost:5930/swagger/index.html#/Rule/get_rule_end)**